Price Discrimination in International Airline Markets: Data

 \subsection{Passenger Arrivals and Ticket Sale Process}

-Passengers differ in terms of time of purchases and reasons for travel and prices vary over time and across cabins.
-In this subsection we present key features in our data pertaining the passengers and prices.
+Passengers differ in their time of purchase and reasons for travel, and prices vary over time and across cabins.
+In this subsection, we present key features in our data about passengers and prices.
+Throughout the paper, we use the reason for passengers' travel to define their type, which can be either business or leisure.
+Regardless of their type, passengers can choose between an economy-class or a first-class ticket, or not fly at all.

 \paragraph{Timing of Purchase.} Airlines typically start selling tickets a year before the flight date.
-Although passengers can buy their tickets throughout the year, in our sample most passengers buy in the last 120 days.
+Although passengers can buy their tickets throughout the year, in our sample, most passengers buy in the last 120 days.
 To keep the model and estimation tractable, we classify the purchase day into a fixed number of bins.
-There are at least two factors that motivate our choice of bin sizes.
-First, it appears that airlines typically adjust fares frequently in the last few weeks before the flight date, but less often farther away from the flight date.
-Second, there is usually a spike in passengers buying tickets at focal points, like 30 days, 60 days etc. In Table \ref{tab:advance} we present eight fixed bins, and the number of observations in each bin, and as we can see we use narrower bins when we are closer to the flight date.
-Each of these eight bins correspond to one period, giving us a total of eight periods.
+At least two factors motivate our choice of bin sizes.
+First, it appears that airlines typically adjust fares frequently in the last few weeks before the flight date, but less often farther away from the flight date \citep[see][]{HortacsuNatanParsleySchweigWillaims2021}.
+Second, there is usually a spike in passengers buying tickets at focal points, like 30 days, 60 days, and so on.

+Although we focus on pricing and seat release decisions for nonstop travel, flights also have connecting passengers, which we account for in our model.
+For example, in the LAX-PVG market, there can be nonstop passengers whose trips originate in LAX and terminate in PVG, but there may also be those flying from SFO (or other originating airports) to PVG via LAX.
+In Table \ref{tab:advance}, we present eight fixed bins for nonstop and connecting passengers and the number of observations in each bin.
+We use narrower bins closer to the flight date to reflect airlines' dynamic pricing strategies.
+Each of these eight bins corresponds to one period in our model, giving us eight periods.

+{Although we observe prices, ticket class, and reason-to-travel for connecting passengers, from now onwards we only present information about nonstop passengers unless otherwise stated.
+All the figures and tables shown here use the sample of nonstop passengers.}